Art-Sells/Arells/Build-Notes.md

 #### Metatags/ Description (Home)
 - Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."

+### After Completion
+- Add new invention and those updates will decrease as the system improves as we release more upgrades to Arells (from 24hrs to 12hrs, to 6hrs and one day, your wallet balances will update every second in order to ensure you accumulate the maximum amounts of profits a day)… Remove Emojis from API
+- Set time to check Arbitrum Wallet and adjust MASS activation time frame accordingly...
+Business model will most likely have to abstract from profits (cdVatops ("selling")) to account for $0.11 MASS fees (taken from Li.Fi API)...
+We'll most likely have to build our own L2 (or L3), or our own ReLayer to bring the MASS fees down to $0~, for now, the next option will have to be not using Li.Fi, and checking LayerZero in order to bring the fees down to ~$0.000001...
+This till be an ever changing iteration and infrastructure building process.
+Maybe build an Arbitrum L3 (reach out to Arb team to see if they can facilitate this)

 ### Other (if Time Permits)
 - Remove BTC Wallet & Key creations in signup and login